Swimmers love their gear, and one of the most common questions I hear is, "What hand paddles should I use?"

 Personally, I don't recommend extended use of these paddles to anyone unless their stroke is up to par with being efficient and effective, otherwise, it is just painful to watch :).

-Add a set here and there and don't swim with them every day.
+• Use Sparingly: Do not swim your entire workout with paddles.
+Add a set here and there, but don't use them every day.

 End of the pool equipment